Edmonton Board of Directors 2023-24

 Heather Massel, APR

-She is an accredited member of CPRS and earned her APR designation in 2021.
-Heather is a former print and broadcast journalist who worked in several Government of Alberta communications branches before moving into non-profits.
-She is passionate about storytelling and communicating the value of membership in CPRS, continuous learning, and the importance of a professional communicator in every organization.
+Heather Massel is a former print and broadcast journalist with more than 20years of experience in strategic communications and stakeholder engagement, including the Alberta government and non-profits.
+She is passionate about storytelling, continuous learning, communicating the value of membership in CPRS and the importance of a professional communicator in every organization.

-In her spare time, Heather loves to spend time with her family, garden, and go for coffee.
-If you have a story idea or feature for an upcoming newsletter or just want to go for coffee and talk about communications, Heather would love to hear from you!
+Originally from Ottawa, Ontario, Heather graduated with a degree in Journalism from Carleton University and worked in Halifax prior to moving out to Alberta.
+She enjoys spending time with her family, gardening and going for coffee.
+If you have a story idea or feature for an upcoming newsletter or just want to go for coffee and talk about communications, Heather would love to hear from you.

 You can find Heather on LinkedIn.